koukibadr/Motion-Toast/README.md

   /// }
   /// ```
   final MotionToastPosition position;

+  /// The alignment of the toast on the screen
+  /// by default it's `Alignment.bottomCenter`.
+  final Alignment toastAlignment;

   /// Define the border radius of the toast
   /// by default it's 20